snowball-tech/fractal/README.md

   and packages throughout the organization;

-- **[fractal](./packages/fractal)**: the React component library, made of components, styles, icons, ... based on Radix-UI and PandaCSS and to be used in web (React) applications.
+- **[fractal](./packages/fractal)**: the React component library, made of components, styles, icons, ... based on Radix-UI and TailwindCSS and to be used in web (React) applications.
   It also contains the Storybook documentation that is uploaded to Chromatic and the main documentation webiste.